 Characteristics that warrant referral irrespective of other factors |

-Triple negative breast cancer (TNBC) diagnosed ≤50 years (TNBC: oestrogen, progesterone and HER2 receptor negative) |
+Triple negative (TNBC) or basal type breast cancer diagnosed ≤60 years |

 For those with a personal history of cancer |